jacunajr66/EP-Documentation-Templates/README.md

 ## 🚀 Features

-- Easy-to-use templates tailored for BlueYonder EP implementation.
+- Easy-to-use templates tailored for Blue Yonder EP implementation.
 - Fully compatible with EP Batch Facility processing.
 - Provides sample Fact Data and Structure Member files to simplify data configuration.

 ---

-## 📖 About BlueYonder Enterprise Planning
+## 📖 About Blue Yonder Enterprise Planning

-BlueYonder Enterprise Planning is a comprehensive solution for managing and optimizing supply chain planning and execution.
+Blue Yonder Enterprise Planning is a comprehensive solution for managing and optimizing supply chain planning and execution.
 This repository's resources are designed to facilitate the technical implementation of the system, reducing errors and improving efficiency.

 ---